TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ExtensionScanner/Index.rst

         $foo->someFalsePositiveMatch('foo');

   * Suppress all matches in an entire file with a comment.
-This is especially useful for dedicated classes which act as proxies for core API:
+This is especially useful for dedicated classes which act as proxies for Core API:

     .. code-block:: php